-- A physical therapist who is a board-certified clinical specialist or who completed a residency or fellowship in orthopaedic physical therapy.
-This therapist has advanced knowledge, experience, and skills that may apply to your condition.
+- A physical therapist who is a board-certified clinical specialist or who completed a residency or fellowship in orthopedics or sports physical therapy.
+This physical therapist has advanced knowledge, experience, and skills that may apply to your condition.

-You can find physical therapists who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.
+You can find physical therapists in your area with these credentials and clinical expertise on Find a PT, a tool built by the American Physical Therapy Association.

 General tips when you're looking for a physical therapist (or any other health care provider):

 - Get recommendations from family, friends, or other health care providers.